Baby Medicine Kit!

 I use it by syringe or spoon.

 3. Little Remedies Gripe Water– You may be saying to yourself really?
 This is on your baby medical list?
 Yes.
 Trust me!
 When your baby is crying/screaming in the middle of the night, you don’t want to have to run to your nearest 24-hour store to get…well anything.
 (Why is it always at 2:00 a.m.??)
 Seriously, you will want this Gripe stuff on hand.
-Newborns will get gas or can have colic.
-So when they are screaming their little heads off use Little Remedies Gripe Water.
+Newborns will get gas or they can have colic.
+So when they are screaming their little heads off (and they will scream) try using Little Remedies Gripe Water.
 It will help!!

 Recently due to the Hyland’s NIGHT TIME teething tablets containing the ingredient Belladonna, Hyland’s is/will be pulling both teething tablets from distribution.
 I thankfully never used the night time teething tablets.
 I still think if you can find a homeopathic teething tablet, without Belladonna, to use it.
 However, If you are still unsure, always ask your pediatrician or research the ingredients.

-5. Fridababy NoseFrida Babies can’t blow their nose, so you gotta suck it out.
+5. Fridababy NoseFrida Babies can’t blow their nose.
+Therefore, you got to use something to suck the snot out.
 Yes, I know it looks funky, but this is a game changer.
 Compared to those bulb plastic things, this actually works amazingly well.
 In no time your baby will be able to breathe through their nose again.
+Also, because you can really get the gunk out, I believe it cuts down on the length of the cold.

 This helps with a stuffy nose.
-I make it a game with Sofia.
-So, this is the game, we both hold it and she thinks she is spraying it up her nose (she likes to have control) and then we spray mommy (pretend).
+So, I make using this nasal spray a game with Sofia.
+The game is: we both hold it and she thinks she is spraying it up her nose (she likes to have control) and then we spray mommy (pretend).
 Totally harmless as it is only saline spray and she laughs every time.
 She says it tickles her.
+Hey, whatever works!

 8. Vicks baby rub– I can’t even remember how many times I have used this, especially at night time.
 Works great, put it on their chest, back of neck and tops of feet. *Please be advised that this product is meant for babies 3 months or older.

 9. Benadryl cream or Hydrocortisone cream– I live on the west coast of Florida.
-There are bugs: ants, mosquitoes, gnat’s, etc. At some point, your baby will get a bug bite and very easily can get infected.
+Which means, there are lots of bugs!
+Ants, mosquitoes, gnat’s, etc. At some point, your baby will get a bug bite and that bite can very easily get infected.
 As a result, when Sofia first got bit by a mosquito, her bites were so big they looked like welts and yes they got infected.
 Go ahead, try telling a 6-month-old not to scratch.
 Ha!
-By having this stuff on hand, it will quickly help ease the itching.
+But having this stuff on hand will quickly help ease the itching.
 In a pinch, you can also use calamine lotion.

 These are my 9 essential baby medicine products I carry in my baby medical kit.
-Did I forget anything?
 What are some of your medicine kit essentials?
-Liked this list?
 Please comment or share with other parents!

 P.S.
 Don’t forget to become a subscriber and get access to my Free Mom Resource Library!